Humanitarian Reinstatement (I-130 Petition Reinstatement due to Death of Petitioner )

 Whether you are eligible for Humanitarian reinstatement or not can be best defined only after the case analysis, as every case is different and have different circumstances.
-To get your case analysis in order to check eligibility for filling humanitarian reinstatement of your visa petition you are advised to contact our Attorney at +91-6283507748, you can also write us at email@example.com .
-Basic consultation on phone is free, but for detailed analysis you have to pay a minimal charge and have to provide with all required documents suggested by the attorney.
-Procedure and requirements of USCIS for Humanitarian reinstatement of your visa petition are different, for applicants who have chosen adjustment of status, and for applicants whose petition was processing through Consoler Processing.
+To get your case analysis to check eligibility for filling humanitarian reinstatement of your visa petition, you are advised to contact our Attorney at +91-6283507748; you can also write us at email@example.com.
+Basic consultation on the phone is free, but for detailed analysis, you have to pay a minimal charge and provide all required documents suggested by the Attorney.
+The procedure and requirements of USCIS for Humanitarian reinstatement of your visa petition are different for applicants who have chosen adjustment of status and for applicants whose petition is processed through Consoler Processing.
 You can better understand it through one of the requirements mentioned below for applicants whose petition was adjudicated through Adjustment of Status.

 Residence Requirement for Qualifying Beneficiaries, under Adjustment of Status processing

-In order to qualify for this protection, the beneficiary of a pending or approved I-130 petition must have resided in the U.S. when the qualifying relative died and must continue to reside in the US on the date the decision on the pending petition or application is made.
-This does not mean that the beneficiary must have been physically present in the US when the qualifying relative died, but simply that the beneficiary’s actual residence was in the U.S. Additionally, if any one of the beneficiaries of a petition meets this residence requirement, then all the beneficiaries meet it as well.
-It is not necessary for each beneficiary to meet the residence requirement on their own.
-Therefore, if it is the principal beneficiary who has died, the petitioner may continue to seek approval of the petition so long as at least one derivative beneficiary meets the residence requirements.
+To qualify for this protection, the beneficiary of a pending or approved I-130 petition must have resided in the U.S. when the qualifying relative died and must continue to reside in the U.S. on the date the decision on the pending petition or application is made.
+This does not mean that the beneficiary must have been physically present in the U.S. when the qualifying relative died, but simply that the beneficiary’s actual residence was in the U.S. Additionally, if any one of the beneficiaries of a petition meets this residence requirement, then all the beneficiaries meet it as well.
+Each beneficiary doesn't need to meet the residence requirement on their own.
+Therefore, if the principal beneficiary has died, the petitioner may continue to seek approval of the petition so long as at least one derivative beneficiary meets the residence requirements.
 However, note that this does not give derivative beneficiaries any right to the petition.
-The petitioner continues to retain his or her right to withdraw the petition at any time.
-If an alien has obtained an adjudication of a petition under this new provision of the INA but does not qualify for adjustment of status, he or she may leave the U.S. to undergo consular processing.`
+The petitioner retains the right to withdraw the petition at any time.
+Suppose an alien has obtained an adjudication of a petition under this new provision of the INA but does not qualify for adjustment of status.
+In that case, he or she may leave the U.S. to undergo consular processing.`

-Who is Eligible to fill Affidavit of Support After Deceased Petitioner?
+Who is Eligible to fill the Affidavit of Support after Deceased Petitioner?